Mirat-ul-Uroos (1988 TV series)

-Mirat-ul-Uroos is a 1988 Pakistani television series written by Pervaiz Haq Nawaz, based on Nazir Ahmad Dehlvi's novel Mirat-ul-Uroos.
+Mirat-ul-Uroos is a 1988 Pakistani television drama series written by Pervaiz Haq Nawaz, based on the Urdu novel Mirat-ul-Uroos by Nazir Ahmad Dehlvi.
 It was produced and directed by Shaukat Zain-ul-Abideen for PTV.
+The series is one of several Pakistani television adaptations of Dehlvi's novel, which was first published in 1869 and is considered a foundational work of Urdu prose fiction.

-Synopsis
+Plot

-The story is about two sisters, Akbari and Asghari.
-Akbari, the elder sister, was raised in privilege and the younger sister Asghari is modest, hardworking and well educated.
-Later they both are married and have difficulty in settling in their new homes.
+The drama centres on two sisters, Akbari and Asghari.
+Akbari, the elder, was raised in privilege and receives a poor education; Asghari, the younger, is modest and well educated.
+Both sisters marry and face difficulties adjusting to their new homes, with their contrasting characters determining how they fare in their respective marriages.